sourcegraph/sourcegraph-public-snapshot/doc/dev/plans/2018-12-18-introduce-planning-process.md

-# Introduce proposal process
+# Introduce planning process

-This is a proposal to define a proposal process.
+This is a proposal to define a planning process for product and engineering.

 ## Background

-Our engineering planning process has evolved over time.
+Our product and engineering planning process has evolved over time.

 From 2017-08 to 2018-09, we checked in proposals to [sourcegraph/docs-private/](https://github.com/sourcegraph/docs-private/).